Boot-Team-7/project_1_materials/README.md

 ## **Question 8)**  Is there a correlation between crime rate and distance from Atlanta?

-To answer these questions, we loaded a csv [file](/Consolidated_new/Other_Files/Crime_data_per_county.csv) that contains the crime rates (per 1,000) for each of the GA counties and merged it with our GA counties DataFrame.
+To answer this question, we loaded a csv [file](/Consolidated_new/Other_Files/Crime_data_per_county.csv) that contains the crime rates (per 1,000) for each of the GA counties and merged it with our GA counties DataFrame.

 Then, we created a scatter plot with a linear regression line showing the correlation between distance from Atlanta and crime rate: